fhiso/legacy-format/serialization-noTag.md

 ---
 title: "Extended Legacy Format (ELF)"
 subtitle: Serialization Format
-date: 24 May 2017
+date: 13 June 2017
 numbersections: true
 ...
 # ELF Serialization Format

-This is an early exploratory draft of a proposed FHISO standard that is fully compatible with GEDCOM 5.5.
+This is an early exploratory draft of a proposed FHISO standard that is fully compatible with GEDCOM 5.5.1.

 The GEDCOM specification described a document model, a set of tags, and a serialization format.
 This document describes the serialization format portion of that specification.